David M. Fowler

 Jorgensen has considerable strategic planning experience, as well as institutional and program accreditation experience, and has coordinated multiple successful fundraising campaigns.
 Prior to his years as dean, he served as director of the Instructional Technologies Center in the Office of Academic Affairs and as professor/coordinator in the Department of Communication Studies and Theatre at SDSU.

 He earned his doctorate degree in communications studies from the University of Nebraska-Lincoln, and he received his master’s degree and bachelor’s degree, both in journalism and mass communications, from South Dakota State University.
 He is an honors graduate of the Command and General Staff College at Fort Leavenworth, Kan., and is a retired colonel with the U.S. Army Reserve.
 During his time with the military, he was called to active duty as the deputy director of the Army Reserve Communication (Public Affairs) at the Pentagon, Washington, D.C.

 David F. Monchusie is Park University’s chief information officer, and has served the University in a number of technology and academic related roles since 2000.
-As CIO, Monchusie provides leadership for the strategic technology priorities contained within Park’s Promise, the University’s strategic plan, as well as the administrative leadership of the Department of Information Technology Services.
-The ITS department includes the University’s administrative and academic computing services, information systems and associated databases, networking and information security services, audio/visual services and technology procurement for Park’s 40 campuses across the country.
+As CIO, Monchusie provides leadership for the strategic technology priorities contained within Park’s Promise, the University’s strategic plan, as well as the administrative leadership of the Office of Information Technology Services.

 Under Monchusie’s leadership, various enterprise systems have been implemented at Park, including Google Apps for Education, an electronic portfolio system, virtualization and conversion of the student information system and data center consolidation through virtualization, virtual applications for student and faculty use, and virtual desktops for students/faculty to facility access anytime, anywhere.